Parsing Expression Grammars

-The notation used in this document is the variant used by the Pest Rust library, so that it's easy to keep in sync with the comparable implementation.
+The notation used in this document is the variant used by the Pest Rust library, so that it's easy to keep in sync with the reimplementation.

 In particular: